nhahub/NHA-207/README.md

-# HR Analytics & Employee Retention Insights
+# HR Predictive Retention & Performance Insights

-This project focuses on analyzing key Human Resources metrics to better understand employee demographics, performance, satisfaction, and attrition behavior.
-By uncovering workforce patterns and risk areas, the analysis supports data-driven decision-making that improves employee retention, increases engagement, and strengthens organizational effectiveness.
+This project develops an advanced HR Analytics solution, transforming raw employee data into a comprehensive Star Schema to power an interactive dashboard and a Machine Learning model for predicting employee attrition risk.
+The goal is to provide HR leadership with actionable, forward-looking insights to improve employee retention, optimize performance management, and guide strategic organizational planning.

 Understanding workforce behavior is essential for reducing turnover, improving employee experience, and enabling strategic HR planning.

 This project analyzes HR data to uncover actionable insights related to: